fortio/log/README.md

 Fortio's log is simple logger built on top of go's default one with additional opinionated levels similar to glog but simpler to use and configure.

-It's been used for many years for Fortio's org Fortio project and more (under fortio.org/fortio/log package) but split out recently for standalone use, with the "flag polution" limited (as a library it doesn't include the flags, you configure it using apis).
+It's been used for many years for Fortio's org Fortio project and more (under fortio.org/fortio/log package) but split out recently for standalone use, with the "flag pollution" limited (as a library it doesn't include the flags, you configure it using apis).

 ```golang
 // On a cli tool (avoids file name and line numbers, stack traces on log.Fatalf etc)